 2. Selecting an existing AMI

-We recommend the following existing Linux/UNIX AMIs for customisation (in order of preference):
+We recommend the following existing Linux/UNIX AMIs for customization (in order of preference):

-Do not click on a version number link that contains 'mX', 'rcX' or 'betaX' (where 'X' is a number), since these relate to publicly available developmental releases of Bamboo.
+Do not select a version number link that contains 'mX', 'rcX' or 'betaX' (where 'X' is a number), since these relate to publicly available developmental releases of Bamboo.

-x.x.xis your version of Bamboo).
-The image version/baseline is stored in
+x.x.x) is your version of Bamboo).
+The image version/baseline is stored in the

-- Click on the image baseline version you found in the
+- Select the image version/baseline you found in the

 3. Starting an instance

-After you have selected an existing AMI to customise, the next step is to start an instance of the AMI.
+After you have selected an existing AMI to customize, the next step is to start an instance of the AMI.

 3.1 Starting an instance of Atlassian's default AMI

-If you chose to customise Atlassian's default AMI, you will have to start the instance from the admin section of Bamboo.
+If you chose to customize Atlassian's default AMI, you will have to start the instance from the admin section of Bamboo.
 See Starting an elastic instance.